earlhansg/meta-ads-scraper/README.md

 - `npm test` - Run test suite
 - `npm run lint` - Check code quality

-### Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

-## 📄 License

-MIT License - see LICENSE file for details.

 ---

 **Built with TypeScript, Puppeteer, and Jest** 🚀